LevonDem/PAIRADISE-1/README.md

 results <- pairadise(my.data)
 ```

-The input format for the dataframe required by PAIRADISE should be in the following format:
+The input format for the dataframe required by PAIRADISE should be as follows:

 Each row of the dataframe corresponds to a different alternative splicing event.
 The dataframe should have 7 columns, arranged as follows: